PSHE & RSHE

 Key Stage 1 and Key Stage 2:

 At Key Stage 1 and 2, PSHE is taught through a clear and comprehensive scheme of work in line with the National Curriculum.
-Pupils are taught using the Jigsaw Programme which ‘aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.’
-There are six puzzles in the Jigsaw programme, all split into six smaller puzzle pieces.
-All year groups all work on the same theme at the same time, the scheme accommodates a whole school approach and provides children with a rich, subject specific vocabulary, Each puzzle has two learning intentions: one is based on specific PSHE learning and the other is based on emotional literacy and social skills.
-Most of our PSHE curriculum is practical and discussion based, with recorded learning collected in each child’s PSHE journal.
+Pupils are taught using the Kapow Primary Programme which ‘aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.’
+The scheme accommodates a whole school approach and provides children with a rich, subject specific vocabulary.
+Most of our PSHE curriculum is practical and discussion based, with recorded learning collected in each year group’s scrapbook.

 We also take part in other school initiatives that support the development of PSHE within our school, including: